-Once you pick out a design, you can customize its colors, change the fonts, and update the wording (maybe there’s a Mother’s Day poem that’s just yearning to be put to the page?).
-The hopelessly tardy can send their card with haste online, but if you’re running ahead for once, schedule your card for delivery for the second Sunday in May.
-Your card’s timely arrival will leave your mother thoroughly impressed by your efforts—and none the wiser that you drafted it at the very last minute.
+While nothing says Happy Mother's Day like being with your mom in person, getting together as a family isn’t always possible on Mother’s Day, especially in the time of Covid.
+Even popping to the store for a physical card can be difficult.
+Instead, send Mother’s Day ecards that meet your exacting standards (and hers), and shows her how much you care.
+The hopelessly tardy can send their virtual Mother's Day greetings with haste online, but if you’re running ahead for once, you can design and schedule it well in advance to keep your good wishes perfectly punctual and impressively composed.
+Ensure your token of love is scheduled correctly, for delivery on the second Sunday in May.
+Your card’s timely arrival will leave your mother thoroughly impressed by your efforts to send Happy Mother's Day wishes— even if you drafted it at the very last minute.
 A photo card with a well-chosen portrait from the family archive sends a warmly nostalgic memory to reminisce over, and is perfect if you’ve been meaning to scan any images that only exist in physical media.